Transport & Traveling

 Trains are, when compared to other European countries, neither very expensive, nor very cheap.
 The quality is relatively good.
 There are regular services all over the country.
 As most cities have large train stations, you will always have easy connections to all the big cities from the central train station.
 Please check www.ns.nl/en or www.9292.nl/en.
 You can travel first class (expensive, but more comfortable) and second class (the least expensive one) when you have the right ticket.
 Return tickets are only valid on the day of issue.
 When traveling from one city to another, it is common to travel by train.

 Taxis are rather expensive in the Netherlands.
-There is start price regardless of the length of the ride.
-For each consecutive kilometre a surcharge is applied.
+There is a starting price regardless of the length of the ride.
+For each consecutive kilometer a surcharge is applied.
 Always ask the price of the ride and check if the price matches the prices that should be announced inside the taxi.
 Do not go with unregistered taxis that solicit for a ride.

 Can I drive a car with a foreign driver's license?